Hitting pause on horrors

 After November, Trump assures his followers that they will never have to vote again.
 The promise is that everyone who matters will be inside that conspiracy of lies with them, a bond stronger than political parties, able to break religious traditions, more powerful than their ties to family and the people who love them most.
 Trump's promise is that there will be no more pause buttons to make room for painful reflection, no halt to the victory march, no mercy in the punishment of enemies, whoever they are declared to be that day.

 We have to find a way to dismantle the architecture that leaves underlying threats dormant but in place.
 We need to find better ways to defuse moral panics.
 We need to uproot and punish corruption at every level.
-And we need bring people back into reality and discredit the lies that comfort them so much they would give up agency to those who would destroy democratic rule.
+And we need to bring people back into reality and discredit the lies that comfort them so much they would give up agency to those who would destroy democratic rule.

 The country operated as this lesser version of itself for most of its history, embracing the willful blindness that allowed a society to establish its greatness via the twin engines of slavery and native dispossession.
 In fits and starts, we’ve looked toward a reckoning.